 Of the three smaller pyramids to the south of the Pyramid of Menkaure only the one to the east is actually a real pyramid; the other two are stepped.

-Khafre’s son, Mykerinos, built the smallest of the three pyramids at Giza.
+Khafre’s son, Menkaure, built the smallest of the three pyramids at Giza.
 Much of the complex remained unfinished, suggesting his reign was short-lived.

-Only the outlines of the foundations remain but this small pyramid held shrine artifacts.
+Only the outlines of the foundations remain but this small pyramid held shrine artefacts.

 Khufu’s son, Khafre, built the second tallest pyramid at Giza, although it may appear tallest due to its location on a higher section of the Giza plateau.